- Purchase the complete Expat Arrivals Madrid Guide (PDF)

 Madrid is very safe in terms of violent crime.
 Evenings are usually active in downtown areas, and people feel safe to walk home late at night.
 That said, petty crime does occur in Madrid.
 Expats should be mindful of pickpockets in crowded tourist areas and should be sure to lock their doors when they are not at home.
 Furthermore, if owning a car, it's best not to leave any possessions or valuables in clear view as this may invite a break-in.

 Do I need a car in Madrid?

 In short, probably not.
 There is excellent public transport in Madrid and unless planning to live in the city's outermost suburbs, expats will have no problem getting around.
-If expats do decide to buy a car in Spain, however, they should be prepared to feel the full brunt of Spain's bureaucratic culture.
+That said, if expats do decide to buy a car in Spain, they should be prepared to feel the full brunt of Spain's bureaucratic culture.

 ►Learn more about living and working in Madrid in the Expat Arrivals Madrid Guide.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Madrid.
 Please contact us if you'd like to contribute.